We all start off our parenting journey with a ‘plan’

 How it works:

-$135 per session.
-(If you are in New Zealand speak to to me about how you can use your individualized funding to pay for your sessions with me)
+$140 per session.
+(If you are in New Zealand speak to to me about how you may be able to use your individualized funding to pay for your sessions with me)

 Book your complimentary 30-minute Parent Connection Call with me to get started.